 (The first part of this log message, showing the client address/port number and query name, is repeated in all subsequent log messages related to the same query.)
 Information about queries that resulted in some failure.
-Dispatching of incoming packets to the server modules dispatch dnssec lame-servers query-errors those servers during resolution.
+Dispatching of incoming packets to the server modules dispatch dnssec query-errors lame-servers those servers during resolution.